 The PhD studies at DEIB are structured in courses attendance and research activities.
-During the first two years the students have to choose about 6 post-graduate courses, offered by the Department or by other POLIMI Programs, University, or national and international schools, for a total of 30 credits.
-The participation to local and external courses provides advanced knowledge, and gives the students the necessary training for addressing research issues in a professional and competitive way.
+During the first two years the students have to choose about 5 post-graduate courses, offered by the Department, the POLIMI PhD School, other POLIMI PhD Programs, University, or national and international schools, for a total of 25 credits.
+Courses provide advanced knowledge, and gives the students the necessary training for addressing research issues in a professional and competitive way.
 Should it be necessary to fill in any gap from their previous training, PhD students may follow preparatory courses, which are normally chosen among the wide choice of graduate courses in Information Technology offered at Politecnico di Milano.

-Core courses that present, examine and discuss the major questions, theories and methods of the scientific research in the field of Information Technology (30 credits to be completed by the end of the second year), such as:
+- Core courses that present, examine and discuss the major questions, theories and methods of the scientific research in the field of Information Technology (15 credits to be completed by the end of the second year, of which at least 10 obtained by passing courses offered by this PhD Program), such as: